BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification: Background Summary

-Existing brain tumor segmentation datasets, such as the BraTS \cite{menze2014multimodal}, Figshare \cite{Cheng2017}, and others, have significantly advanced the development of automated segmentation models.
+Existing brain tumor segmentation datasets, such as the Brain Tumor Segmentation (BraTS) \cite{menze2014multimodal}, Cheng \cite{Cheng2017} brain tumor dataset, and others, have significantly advanced the development of automated segmentation models.
 However, several limitations in these datasets drive the need for novel datasets to address emerging challenges in the field.
-For instance, the BraTS dataset, while comprehensive and widely used, exhibits certain constraints such as its reliance on pre-processed and standardized data that may not represent real-world variability in MRI acquisition protocols across institutions.
+For example, the BraTS dataset is widely used and comprehensive.
+However, it depends on pre-processed, standardized data that may not reflect the real-world variability in MRI acquisition protocols across institutions.
 Additionally, BraTS primarily focuses on gliomas and lacks representation of other tumor types, potentially limiting the generalizability of models trained on it \cite{ghaffari2019automated,labella2024analysis}.
-The Figshare dataset, on the other hand, suffers from class imbalance and limited diversity in imaging conditions and patient demographics, which can restrict model robustness \cite{de2024enhanced}.
-Moreover, annotation precision and quality remain critical issues in many publicly available datasets, where inconsistencies in labeling can adversely impact the training and evaluation of segmentation algorithm\cite{sarkar2024evolution,khajeha2025advancing,fakhima2025covsgnet,rezvani2024single}.
+The Cheng \cite{Cheng2017} brain tumor dataset, on the other hand, suffers from class imbalance and limited diversity in imaging conditions and patient demographics, which can restrict model robustness \cite{de2024enhanced}.
+Many publicly available datasets face issues with inconsistent labeling.
+These inconsistencies can negatively affect the training and evaluation of segmentation models \cite{sarkar2024evolution,khajeha2025advancing,fakhima2025covsgnet,rezvani2024single}.
 These limitations underscore the necessity of introducing a new dataset that offers balanced class distributions, multi-institutional diversity, and high-quality expert annotations to enhance the reliability and generalizability of automated brain tumor segmentation models.

-To address these challenges, we present a meticulously curated brain tumor MRI dataset designed to advance research in tumor detection and segmentation.
-Our dataset comprises 5,000 high-resolution T1-weighted MRI images for training and 1,000 for testing, carefully selected for their suitability in visualizing brain tissue and tumor regions.
-Each image is accompanied by precise segmentation masks, created using advanced annotation tools and validated by radiologist and physician to ensure accuracy.
-The dataset focuses on three of the most common brain tumor types—Glioma, Meningioma, and Pituitary tumors—as well as a "No Tumor" class, which is essential for developing models capable of distinguishing between healthy and tumorous brain scans.
-By excluding T2-weighted images and other less relevant imaging modalities, we ensure consistent data quality and minimize the risk of misclassification.
+Additionally, including class labels for classification tasks, such as identifying glioma, meningioma, pituitary, and non-tumorous cases, enhances the dataset’s utility and supports broader real-world applications in brain tumor analysis.